micdijkstra/trackme/README.md

 In a Rails app backed by Postgress you would set this up with by running the following on the command line:

-  `rails g model event actor:integer category:text label:text value:text`
+  `rails g model event actor_id:integer category:text label:text value:text -t nil`

   `rake db:migrate`